 So it’s coming to the end of the month and as always I’m looking back at my progress, thinking to myself “wow I really could have done better”.
 Reflection is a big part of understanding how to better ourselves so what I discovered this month was a little disheartening to my fitness goals.
 So it came as no surprise to myself when I made the decision to give up on soda, fizzy drinks and energy drinks.
 (Energy drinks being the big one as I’m pretty sure I’m addicted.)

 So to put things into perspective I was drinking 1-2 cans of energy drink a day and maybe a liter of soda a week, probably not very good for me.
 And I could tell that I wasn’t losing the weight I wanted although my workouts were the same.
 This lead me to do some research* and found a few things out of many that made me certain I wanted to give it up.

 Here are the main ones that swayed me:

-- HEART: A survey in 2011 and in 2012 showed an increased risk of chronic heart disease and also raising your blood pressure.
+- HEART: A survey in 2011 and in 2012 showed an increased risk of chronic heart disease and also raise your blood pressure.

-- BRAIN: Another study showed long-term consumption can lead to impaired memory, learning and behaviour.
+- BRAIN: Another study showed long-term consumption can lead to impaired memory, learning and behavior.